8 Production LLM Serving Systems

 Production systems typically use priority-based preemption — lower-priority requests are evicted first, and SLA-aware policies protect requests that are close to completing or that belong to higher-priority tiers.

-Under sustained overload, the goal shifts from maximizing throughput to avoiding cascading failures.
-Request shedding – rejecting new requests at the admission layer when the system is at capacity – is blunt but effective.
+Under sustained overload, the goal shifts from maximizing throughput to avoiding cascading failures and preserving as much goodput as possible.
+Request shedding — rejecting new requests at the admission layer when the system is at capacity — is blunt but effective.
 More sophisticated approaches include dynamically reducing maximum sequence lengths, lowering batch sizes, or routing overflow traffic to a degraded service tier that uses a smaller, faster model.

 8.5 Monitoring and Benchmarking